The-XYZ/airquality/README.md

 # airquality
-Code for air quality app at CFI hackathon
+Code for air quality (challenge #1) app at CFI hackathon